Secure your private API access with NetFoundry-- AWS API Gateway example

 Linux

-Follow the steps outlined here (with video)
+Follow the steps outlined here for creating your router customer edge router in AWS (with video)

 https://support.netfoundry.io/hc/en-us/articles/360016342971-Deployment-Guide-for-AWS-Edge-Routers